Rajat2614/HackerRank-Automation/README.md

 # HackerRank-Automation

-Commands to run in Terminal before executing this program
+Command to run in Terminal before executing this program

 1. npm i puppeteer